zkmkarlsruhe/lidar/lidartool/doc/devicenames/README.md

  name=virtual:192.168.1.35:9090 device=virtual:192.168.1.35:9090
 ```

-The name remoteSensor can now be used as shortcut for the virtual device:
+The name "remoteSensor" can now be used as a shortcut for the virtual device:

 ```console
 > ./lidarTool +d remoteSensor .....